 No. Those folks don't represent the village or the CCA program.
 Information provided by Oak Park will be clearly marked with village logos and won't distributed door-to-door.

 Where can I learn more?

-We've written an explainer on the Oak Park CCA; The Chicago Tribune explored the issue this summer; The Citizen's Utility Board, a non-partisan consumer watchdog group has a Q & A at their website.
+We've written on the Oak Park CCA; The Chicago Tribune explored the issue this summer; The Citizen's Utility Board, a non-partisan consumer watchdog group has a Q & A at their website.
 (Notably, they've sounded a cautious note about whether the programs save consumers money on their power bills.)
 The village of Oak Park has committed a few web pages to CCA on its official website.

 I've still got questions.
 What now?

 Village officials say you can e-mail firstname.lastname@example.org with CCA questions.
 And the general number for is (708) 383-6400.